 FOUNDATIONS: BREAKING BARRIERS TO DIALOGUE Through in-person Unsilence workshops and our highly-interactive online content, we support communities to identify institutional, cultural, and personal barriers that prevent us from talking about the injustices of today.
 Our foundational programs cover a broad range of issues - racism, sexual violence, gun violence, mental health, and more - because specific human rights do not exist in isolation; they are interconnected.

-SHAMELESS: VULNERABILITY THROUGH SONGWRITING An Unsilence affiliated program,Shameless is a collaborative songwriting workshop that gives young people tools to experience vulnerability and deal positively with their difficult emotions.
-Students engage in songwriting to process their feelings of shame and inadequacy - universal emotions that we all experience - that are too often silenced.
+VULNERABILITY THROUGH SONGWRITING An Unsilence affiliated program,The Major Lift (formerly Shameless) is a collaborative songwriting workshop that gives young people tools to experience vulnerability and deal positively with their difficult emotions.
+Students engage in songwriting to process their feelings of shame and inadequacy - universal emotions that we all experience - that are too often silenced, as well as feelings of resilience and hope.
 Participants confront personal silencing to prevent the quiet suffering that leads to self-harm and bullying, putting into song what they are often unable to speak.

 10 YEARS.
 16 STATES.
 15,000 PEOPLE.
 SINCE 2010, UNSILENCE HAS DELIVERED LIVE PROGRAMS TO 3,928 EDUCATORS, 7,274 YOUNG PEOPLE & 4,126 MEMBERS OF THE PUBLIC ACROSS 16 POLITICALLY DIVERSE STATES.